kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

      a different sky system),
    * plots of data slices from a data set with more than two axes (e.g. a FITS file with channel maps from a radio interferometer observation)
    * plots with a spectral axis with a 'spectral translation' (e.g. Frequency to Radio velocity)
-   * rulers
+   * rulers showing offsets in spatial distance
+   * overlay a second image on a base image
    * plots that cover the entire sky (allsky plot)
    * mosaics of multiple images (e.g. HI channel maps)
    * a simple movie loop program to view 'channel' maps.